 Since 323 AD there have been organized religious services that are governed by rules and regulations.
+Prior to this time Christians met in homes and served the Lord in private.
 This Hub is not against anyone's chosen denomination or the rules they enforce.
-This article is simply to let believers know that the Bible does no advise or enforce organized settings where someone else can tell you that you can or cannot partake in Holy Communion.
+This article is simply to let believers know that the Bible does not command, demand, suggest, advise or enforce organized settings where someone else can tell you that you can or cannot partake in Holy Communion.
 Let's examine what scripture says and be set free from man-made regulations.
 The first time that "Communion" is mentioned is during the last meal Christ ate prior to His crucifixion.
 In Matthew 26 beginning at verse 6 it reads:

 6 And as they were eating, Jesus took bread, and blessed it, and brake it, and gave it to the disciples, and said, Take, eat; this is my body.
 Jesus and His disciples were in the upper room eating a meal and were not in a church service.